 There are currently 214 full time employees who belong to the Allegheny County 911 staff.
 They handle 1.3 million calls a year.
 They work with 130 municipalities, 197 fire departments, 111 police departments and 51 EMS agencies.
 The merge is expected to aid 911 responders and call takers in saving lives.

 Pennsylvania continues to try and implement new laws to protect the rights of injured accident victims.
 In a previous blog post, we spoke about a new proposed law that Pennsylvania is seeking to get approved.
 The law would remove any incentive for a drunk driver to leave the scene of a fatal accident.
-To read more about the proposed law, visit our blog here.
+To read more about the proposed law, visit our drunk driving accident.

 If you or someone you know have been injured in an accident, it is important to call 911.
 A police report can be very valuable after an accident.
 Contact a personal injury attorney to find out what your rights are and what compensation may be available to you.